-The basic OF are constituted by the excess of assets over liabilities, both measured at fair value in accordance with art.
+The basic Own Funds are constituted by the excess of assets over liabilities, both measured at fair value in accordance with art.
 75 of the Directive.
 The constituent elements are classified into 3 levels (Tier 1, Tier 2, Tier 3) based on their technical characteristics with the aim of stability and absorption losses.

-The reconciliation reserve, within Tier 1, is equal to the amount which is the total surplus of assets over liabilities, reduced by the value:
+The reconciliation reserve, within Tier 1, is equal to the amount which is the total surplus of assets over liabilities, reduced by the value of:

-- -of the own shares of the Company;
+- the own shares of the Company;

-- -of expected dividends;
+- expected dividends;

-- -of Own Funds of Tier 2 and Tier 3;
+- Own Funds of Tier 2 and Tier 3:

-- -of the elements of Tier 1 different from the reconciliation reserve itself;
+- the elements of Tier 1 different from the reconciliation reserve itself;

-- -of surplus of Own Funds on the notional SCR of Ring Fenced Funds.
+- surplus of Own Funds on the notional SCR of Ring Fenced Funds.

-The Company does not have any Ring Fenced Fund.
+The Company does not have any Ring-Fenced Fund.

-Ancillary Own Funds (which the Company does not have as at 31/12/2020) are based on elements, which can be called up to absorb losses.
+Ancillary Own Funds (which the Company does not have as at 31/12/2021) are based on elements, which can be called up to absorb losses.